carolineec/informative-drawings/README.md

 unzip feats2depth.zip
 ```

-To train a model from scratch use the following command.
+To train a model with name `myexperiment` from scratch use the following command.

 ```
-python train.py --name contourstyle \
+python train.py --name myexperiment \
 --dataroot pathtophotographs \
 --depthroot pathtodepthdataset \
 --root2 pathtolinedrawings \